-- Merchant counters (which will be on its 1 side or its 2 side according to the number of merchants of each major power) are sorted out according to these criteria: - Number of commercial ports without the "neutralized commerce" counter of the trade center, arranged from lowest to highest. - In case of a tie, the merchants of major powers with less vitality are placed first. - If the tie persists, the major power of the player with the highest game order number (defined at the beginning of the game) are placed first. - Following this order, 1 merchant is eliminated for each major power (by eliminating the counter or lowering it from 2 to 1) until the number of merchants has been adjusted. - If, after going through all the list, there are still more merchants than allowed, the previous procedure is repeated a second time.
+- The merchant counters of powers without coastal areas in the center are eliminated first. - If there is still excess, reduce to side 1 (if they were on side 2) the merchant counters of powers with only 1 coastal area. - If there is still excess, the merchant counters are ordered following these criteria: - Number of commercial ports without the "neutralized commerce" counter of the trade center, arranged from lowest to highest. - In case of a tie, the merchants of major powers with less vitality are placed first. - If the tie persists, the major power of the player with the highest game order number (defined at the beginning of the game) are placed first.
+If same player, he chooses. - Following this order, 1 merchant is eliminated for each major power (by eliminating the counter or lowering it from 2 to 1) until the number of merchants has been adjusted. - If, after going through all the list, there are still more merchants than allowed, the previous procedure is repeated a second time.

-See "32.4 Example: Commercial competition".
+See "8.4 Example: Commercial competition".